fybrik/fybrik/pkg/adminconfig/evaluator_interfaces.md

 ### Input (`adminconfig.EvaluatorInput`)

 A dynamic input constructed per a FybrikApplication, per a single dataset.
-It provides general application data such as workload cluster and application properties, as well as dataset details (user requirements, metadata, required actions.
+It provides general application data such as workload cluster and application properties, as well as dataset details (user requirements, metadata).
 ```
 // WorkloadInfo holds workload details such as the cluster where the workload is running,
 // and additional properties defined in the taxonomy, e.g. workload type